abioduneesuola/Financial_Inclusion_Nigeria/README.md

 Which demographic factors (`demographic_factors`) are the strongest predictors of financial inclusion, as measured by `bank_account_ownership` and `financial_inclusion_metrics`?
 How do age, gender, education level, and employment status influence financial inclusion?

 ---

+### *I'd like to say that this phase is not fully completed yet (there are still missing values in the consolidated dataset).
+This is a representation of what the final workflow will eventually look like (I just don't have the time to dig all in on it yet).